France expects U.N. Security Council to agree Syria resolution

-NEW YORK (Reuters) - France said on Monday it expected the U.N.
+NEW YORK, Sept 23 (Reuters) - France said on Monday it expected the U.N.
 Security Council to agree on a resolution to enforce a chemical weapons deal with Syria and appeared to give up on its previous calls to have a resolution threatening force against President Bashar al-Assad.

 Some U.N. diplomats, speaking on condition of anonymity, had expressed concern about whether agreement on a resolution could be reached.
 However, speaking to reporters in New York French Foreign Minister Laurent Fabius appeared to back down.